iamshishirgaire/IOE-Syllabus-Data/faculties/civil/4sem/eng_geology_ii.md

-## Syllabus - ENGINEERING GEOLOGY II

-**Course Objective:** This course provides knowledge of Engineering Geology to civil engineering students.
-It helps students understand how to measure geological data in the field, analyze and interpret it for civil infrastructure development, ensure stability, and provide input for design parameters.

-### Course Outline:

 1. **Introduction to Engineering Geology (3 hours)**
     * Engineering geological system (EGS): Rocks, soils, geological structures, geomorphology, hydrogeology, weathering, earthquakes & seismicity, geotechnical categorization of projects, and EGS evaluation for infrastructure development (planning, design, construction, maintenance).
     * Important rock-forming minerals and their engineering significance.